☀️ Light Mode

 WordPress Plugin Issues

-• No SSO button: Check plugin activation (premium) and configuration
+• No SSO button: Check plugin activation and configuration

 • Attribute mapping: Verify email mapping in Authentik provider